 Our WorldCat Quality Team is dedicated to improving the WorldCat bibliographic catalog, knowledge base and registry.
-Among them, this team has more than 280 years of experience with OCLC.
-Our 11 catalogers who focus on bibliographic and authority records—seven of whom hold an MLS degree—create and enhance WorldCat records both by hand and through automated, monitored systems.
+Among them, this team has more than 265 years of experience with OCLC.
+Our 12 catalogers who focus on bibliographic and authority records—eight of whom hold an MLS degree—create and enhance WorldCat records both by hand and through automated, monitored systems.
 From July 2015–June 2016, the WorldCat Quality Team enhanced more than 80 million WorldCat records.

 “Improve the quality…”